 Similar emails have been sent to us hundreds of times, so we thought it was time to put a post together looking at the key questions from this common email:

-- Is matched betting the best online income method in 2019?
+- Is matched betting the best online income method this year?